rachmanzz/full-stack-fastapi-graphql/README.md

 ### Interactive API documentation

-This example shows the postman environment, api, and an example of getting an auth token and creating an item.
+This example shows the [postman](http://postman.com) environment, api, and an example of getting an auth token and creating an item.
+Note, not using GraphiQL since it doesn't support authentication headers.

 ![Postman animation](postman640.gif)